By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Allergies

-This is more complicated than the "down is allergenic" claim suggests.
-Most people who react to down products aren't actually allergic to the down fiber itself — they're reacting to dust mites, which thrive in down bedding, or to residual proteins from feathers that weren't thoroughly cleaned.
-Well-washed, OEKO-TEX certified down with proper washing maintenance (every 6 months) has a much lower allergen load than poorly maintained down.
+This is more nuanced than the standard claim that down is allergenic.
+Most people who react to down products are not actually allergic to the down fiber itself.
+They are reacting to dust mites, which thrive in down bedding, or to residual proteins from feathers that were not thoroughly cleaned.
+Well-washed, OEKO-TEX certified down with regular washing (every six months) has a much lower allergen load than poorly maintained down.

 Lifespan

 Down wins significantly.
-Quality down bedding, properly cared for, can last 15–25 years while maintaining most of its loft.
-Synthetic fill compresses over time and typically loses meaningful loft within 5–7 years, requiring replacement.
+Quality down bedding, properly cared for, can last 15 to 25 years while maintaining most of its loft.
+Synthetic fill compresses over time and typically loses meaningful loft within 5 to 7 years, requiring replacement.
 The higher upfront cost of quality down is often justified by this lifespan difference.

 Ethical and Sourcing Considerations

-Synthetic fill avoids animal sourcing entirely, though polyester has its own environmental concerns (microplastic shedding, petroleum-based raw materials).
+Synthetic fill avoids animal sourcing entirely, though polyester has its own environmental concerns, including microplastic shedding and petroleum-based raw materials.

 For pillows, the considerations differ slightly from duvets:

-• Down pillows: Adjustable (you can add or remove fill), extremely comfortable for side and back sleepers who like a soft, moldable pillow.
-Require fluffing.
-Less supportive for stomach sleepers.
+• Down pillows: Adjustable (you can add or remove fill), extremely comfortable for side and back sleepers who prefer a soft, moldable pillow.
+They require fluffing and are less supportive for stomach sleepers.

 • Synthetic pillows: More consistent support shape, often better for stomach sleepers.
 Cheaper to replace when compressed.
 Many are machine washable with simpler care.

 See our best pillows guide for specific product picks across fill types.
-Our down alternative comforter review covers the best synthetic fill options specifically.
+Our down alternative comforter review covers the best synthetic fill options in detail.

 Our Recommendation by Situation